Pelagibacterales

-The Pelagibacterales are an order in the Alphaproteobacteria composed of free-living marine bacteria that make up roughly one in three cells at the ocean's surface.
+The "Candidatus Pelagibacterales" are an order in the Alphaproteobacteria composed of free-living marine bacteria that make up roughly one in three cells at the ocean's surface.
 Overall, members of the Pelagibacterales are estimated to make up between a quarter and a half of all prokaryotic cells in the ocean.

 Initially, this taxon was known solely by metagenomic data and was known as the SAR11 clade.
 It was first placed in the Rickettsiales, but was later raised to the rank of order, and then placed as sister order to the Rickettsiales in the subclass Rickettsidae.
 It includes the highly abundant marine species Pelagibacter ubique.

 Bacteria in this order are unusually small.
 Due to their small genome size and limited metabolic function, Pelagibacterales have become a model organism for 'streamlining theory'.

 P. ubique and related species are oligotrophs (scavengers) and feed on dissolved organic carbon and nitrogen.
 They are unable to fix carbon or nitrogen, but can perform the TCA cycle with glyoxylate bypass and are able to synthesise all amino acids except glycine, as well as some cofactors.
 They also have an unusual and unexpected requirement for reduced sulfur.